haakonjacobsen/LovGPT/README.md

 1. Open a web browser and visit `http://localhost:5000` to access the LovGPT interface.
 2. Type your legal question into the input field and click the "Submit" button.
-3. LovGPT will analyze your question and generate a response based on Norwegian law, legal practice, and other relevant legal documents from Lovdata.
+3. LovGPT will analyze your question and generate a response based on Norwegian law, legal practice, and other relevant legal documents.
 4. Review the provided answer and consult a legal professional if necessary.

 ## Contribute 💡